 There are no generation limits to obtain italian citizenship.
-People who are children, grandchildren, great grandchildren or even great great grandchildren have the right to apply for the double citizenship.
+People who are children, grandchildren, great grandchildren or even great great grandchildren have the right to apply for dual citizenship.

 Italian citizenship is obtained through jus sanguini principle (blood right), which means it is enough to have any italian relative to apply for italian citizenship.
 However, it is necessary to pay attention to law limitations and restrictions for its obtainment.

-- Single parents’ children in cases in which the one who declared the birth wasn’t the same person who passes on the italian last name to the child.
+Single parents’ children in cases in which the one who declared the birth wasn’t the same person who passed on the italian last name to the child.
 For example: your parents aren’t married and who declared your birth was your father, but who gives you the italian last name is your mother.
-In this case, the child cannot apply to the citizenship unless the mother is already an italian citizen.
-Once the mother’s citizenship is confirmed, the child can apply to it.
-The process of obtaining the citizenship can be done simultaneously for mother and child.
+In this case, the child cannot apply for citizenship unless the mother is already an italian citizen.
+Once the mother’s citizenship is confirmed, the child can apply for it.
+The process of obtaining citizenship can be done simultaneously for mother and child.

 Who has a right to italian citizenship?

-- If the ascendance comes from the father, only men, for example — great grandfather, grandfather, father and you —, there are no limitations as to date of birth of the children.
-Which means that you have a right to the citizenship no matter when you were born.
+If the ascendance comes from the men in the family — great grandfather, grandfather, father and you —, there are no limitations as to the date of birth of the children.
+Which means that you have a right to citizenship no matter when you were born.

-- In cases where there is only a woman to pass on the citizenship, she can only pass on the citizenship to her direct children so long as they are born AFTER jan/01/1948.
+In cases where there is a woman in the ascendance line to pass on the citizenship, she can only pass on the citizenship to her direct children so long as they are born AFTER jan/01/1948.

-- Great great grandchildren also have the right, but only if the great grandfather/mother applied to the citizenship in Brazil.
-The great great grandchild can apply to the process directly in Italy.
+Great great grandchildren also have the right, but only if the great grandfather/mother applied for citizenship in Brazil.
+The great great grandchild can apply for it directly in Italy.

-- Great great grandfather, great grandfather, grandfather, father, children: receive the citizenship no matter when they were born.
+Great great grandfather, great grandfather, grandfather, father, children: receive citizenship no matter when they were born.

-- Great great grandfather, great grandfather, grandmother, grandchildren born AFTER jan/01/1948: they receive the citizenship through their grandmother because she, beforehand, received the citizenship through her own father and, therefore, can pass it on.
+Great great grandfather, great grandfather, grandmother, grandchildren born AFTER jan/01/1948: they receive citizenship through their grandmother because she, beforehand, received citizenship through her own father and, therefore, can pass it on.

-- If the a woman is the granddaughter of an italian woman, descendant of an italian man, whose children were born AFTER jan/01/1948.
+If a woman is the granddaughter of an italian woman, descendant of an italian man, whose children were born AFTER jan/01/1948.

-- If the great grandfather, grandfather or grandmother, or italian mother or father naturalized themselves as brazilian, it is still possible to obtain citizenship.
-To do so, the child (be it the grandfather, father or mother) must have been born before the ascendant naturalized themselves.
+If the great grandfather, grandfather or grandmother, or italian mother or father naturalized themselves as brazilian, it is still possible to obtain citizenship.
+To do so, the child (be it the grandfather, father or mother) must have been born before the ascendants naturalized themselves.